-A year after starting her BA Advertising and Marketing Communications programme, Shokoufeh started to work on organising and promoting a charity concert for the Multiple Sclerosis (MS) Society at the Royal Albert Hall.
+A year after starting her BA in Advertising and Marketing Communications, Shokoufeh started to work on organising and promoting a charity concert for the Multiple Sclerosis (MS) Society at the Royal Albert Hall.

 “Multiple Sclerosis is not very well known in the Middle East and therefore I was very passionate about spreading awareness of this condition in the Iranian community.”